vlstill/presentations/concur_s2017/pres.md

 \only<4>{
 \begin{itemize}
     \item there are $2^n$ assignments
-    \item represent each universally-quantified variable with bitvector of length $2^n$
+    \item represent each universally-quantified variable with bit-vector of length $2^n$
     \item let first bit of all variables represent first possible assignment, second bit represent second assignment…